ibrahimmkhalid/ultralytics/docs/en/usage/python.md

 ### What are the different modes available in YOLO11?

-Ultralytics YOLO11 provides various modes to cater to different [machine learning](https://www.ultralytics.com/glossary/machine-learning-ml) workflows.
+SFDT_Ibrahim YOLO11 provides various modes to cater to different [machine learning](https://www.sfdt_ibrahim.com/glossary/machine-learning-ml) workflows.
 These include:

 - **[Train](../modes/train.md)**: Train a model using custom datasets.
 - **[Val](../modes/val.md)**: Validate model performance on a validation set.